Zapopan: Policy

 As in the rest of the municipalities in Mexico, Zapopan is governed by a municipal president who holds executive power for three consecutive years; this position is held, from 2015 to 2018, by Pablo Lemus of the [Citizen Movement Party].
 Legislative power rests with the [cabildo], occupied by persons elected by the municipal president when he seizes power.

 The municipality is divided into three Federal Electoral Districts of Mexico, for the purpose of electing city representatives in federal legislative power.
 These districts are the IV, VI and X of the state of Jalisco.

 Zapopan's [City Hall] is responsible for providing the public services of localities within the municipality: drinking water, drainage, street lighting, public safety, traffic regulation, maintenance of parks, gardens and cemeteries and urban planning.
 They participate in [public education], rescue and emergency services, environmental protection and the maintenance of parks and historical monuments.
-They also have the power to collect property taxes and other payments, although it can get more funds from the [Jalisco State Government of Jalisco] and Mexico's Federal Government Policy.
+They also have the power to collect property taxes and other payments, although it can get more funds from the Jalisco State Government and Mexico's Federal Government Policy.

 Economy

 About three-quarters of the municipality's land is used for agriculture and livestock.
 About 15 percent of the land is covered with forests, and the rest are part of the urban area.
-The main crops are maize, sorgo, pumpkin, tomato, snap, avocado, mango (fruit)-mango, and plum. cows, pigs and poultry are raised.
+The main crops are maize, sorgo, pumpkin, tomato, snap, avocado, mango, and plum. cows, pigs and poultry are raised.
 Agriculture employs less than 3% of the population.
 About one-third of the population is employed in industry and manufacturing.
-Major facilities include: Sabritas, Intel, Grupo Bimbo, Flextronics, Motorola, Jaguar Cars' Jaguar and Coca-Cola.
+Major facilities include: Sabritas, Intel, Grupo Bimbo, Flextronics, Motorola, Jaguar Cars and Coca-Cola.
 The rest of the population is involved in trade and services.

 Zapopan features shopping malls, private hospitals and highly valued residential areas.
 Zapopan is the second richest municipality in the country, behind San Pedro Garza García of the Monterrey Metropolitan Area, and one of the richest sub-jurisdictions in America.